Getting your Trinity Audio player ready...

 In motorcycles and scooters, ABS may be effective in various road conditions, including moist, dry, and choppy terrain.
 Irrespective of the sort of terrain, ABS is observed to be more potent than motorcycles without ABS.

 An anti-lock brake system is designed to offer a further layer of protection and safety during hard braking.
-Even skilled riders can stumble upon sudden situations or make errors, and ABS can assist in mitigating the consequences.
+Even skilled riders can stumble upon sudden situations or make errors, and ABS can help mitigate the consequences.

 The Anti-Lock Braking System gives riders self-belief by mitigating the possibility of slipping due to harsh braking.
 ABS is an important safety function for all motorcycle riders, whether skilled or beginner.